ar-51/ar-51.github.io/docs/Ubuntu Installation.md

       ![install 11 - set the ip and subnet.png](../assets/images/installation/install%2011%20-%20set%20the%20ip%20and%20subnet.png)
 {: .warning }
 Do not configure a default gateway for these cameras.
 The camera should be in a closed loop/closed network.
+7. The network configure can vary depending on the site constrains.
+Usually we recommend the following convention
-7. Once completed, to apply the changes disable and enable the interface.
+8. Once completed, to apply the changes disable and enable the interface.

 ## Set the license key and provide the machine signature
 1. Open Mocap Unleashed app from the desktop icon.